Tejal-V-Shetty/ITR-Project---Vibration-measurement/README.md

 ### Serial Monitor output without WiFi
 - Contains code used only for reading the sensor data and displaying it in the serial monitor
-- Used only for testing pursposes
+- Used only for testing

 <br>
 <img src="https://github.com/Tejal-V-Shetty/ITR-Project---Vibration-measurement/blob/main/Assets/ITR_Project_Details.jpg" alt="Lumen Alert" width=405>